-Physiotherapist / languages: Estonian, English and Spanish
+Physiotherapist / languages: Estonian and English

 Marii received her bachelor’s degree from the University of Tartu, also participating in a student exchange program in Comillas Pontifical University in Spain.